ab2049/paytoy/README.md

 * Transaction amount limit to 4 decimal places is strict.
 Further digits will be treated as invalid input

+* The underlying rust_decimal library will error if it overflows for transactions or balances.
+If due to hyper inflation more digits are needed consider using bigdecimal or other arbitary precision crate

 * Transaction amounts cannot be negative, negative amounts will be treated as invalid input

 * Transaction amounts are not expected for dispute, resolve, chargeback.
 It present they will be treated as invalid input